-Furthermore, the facility's coverage might not apply to parties who are not official employees but still work within the business.
+Furthermore, the facility's coverage might not apply to parties who are not official employees, but still work within the business.
 For example, contracted physicians or nursing services might not prove official hospital employees.
-Thus, they might need their own coverage.
-Or, perhaps, a policy from their own official employer will suffice.
+Thus, they might need their own coverage, or a policy from their own official employer.

 Often, paramedics are not employees of a hospital itself.
 Generally, they are the employees of independent ambulance groups.
 Even so, they are often the first line of defense when someone needs critical medical care.
 These employees often need malpractice policies.
 Yet, coverage must apply to the risks they might encounter in their specific duties.

 Medical Students and Residents

 Often, hospitals will require medical students to carry their own malpractice insurance.
 Generally, medical students stand to lose the most following a malpractice claim.
 Therefore, coverage can prove critical to their own protection.

 Physicians and Surgeons